Skip to main navigation Skip to search Skip to main content

 Abstract

-The present chapter aims to shed light on different student-centered approaches commonly found in the research literature.
-We successively discuss inquiry-based learning, problem-based learning, project-based learning, and case-based learning.
+The present chapter provides conceptual clarity on four different student-centered approaches commonly found in the research literature.
+Inquiry-based learning, problem-based learning, project-based learning, and case-based learning are successively discussed.
 Each of the instructional approaches is discussed in the light of the factors that Barrows (1986) put forward: 1) the design of the problem, project, case, question, 2) the level of student/teacher centeredness, and 3) the sequence in which information is acquired.
-In addition, we briefly describe two relatively newer methods that have emerged, team-based learning and challenge-based learning.
-These methods combine elements of specific student-centered formats and general beneficial learning strategies
+In addition, Team-based and Challenge-based learning are briefly touched upon.
+Finally, directions for future research are discussed.

 Original languageEnglish